Wadi al-Hawarith

-Wadi al-Hawarith (وادي الحوارث) was a Palestinian bedouin camping site in the Tulkarm Subdistrict.
-It was depopulated at the outbreak of the 1948 Arab–Israeli War on March 15, 1948, following the 1947–48 Civil War in Mandatory Palestine.
+Wadi al-Hawarith (وادي الحوارث) was a Palestinian bedouin village in the Tulkarm Subdistrict.
+It was ethnically cleansed at the outbreak of the 1948 Arab–Israeli War on March 15, 1948, following the 1947–48 Civil War in Mandatory Palestine.
 It was located 16.5 km northwest of Tulkarm.
 Wadi al-Hawarith was mostly destroyed with the exception of four houses.

 In 1945, Wadi al-Hawarith had a total population of 1,330.

-The camping site today corresponds more or less to Nahal Alexander National Park, the national park covering what is now called Hefer Valley, the namesake of Hefer Valley Regional Council.
+The term also refers to the wider surrounding area, especially that which was subject to a controversial land sale in 1933.
+The sale included about 40,000 dunams of land (roughly 10,000 acres) within the Tulkarm subdistrict; the area sold is also considered to be "Wadi al-Huwarith," not just the village.

 History

+The area was originally called the River of Wadi Iskandaruna, but its name changed to Wadi al-Hawarith when the Haritha tribe settled there in the late sixteenth and early seventeenth centuries.
+The Haritha tribe can be traced back to the Bani Sunbus tribe, who are believed to have descended from Tayyi, and ultimately from al-Qahtaniyya, a Yemeni tribe that split into smaller groups and migrated to the Hijaz, Iraq, Palestine, and Syria during the early Islamic conquests.
+The people of Wadi al-Hawarith were a branch of the Bani Sunbus.